barryclark/jekyll-now/_posts/2016-4-18-More-understandable-C-APIs-through-flags.md

 ![Image of flags hanging from the ceiling at the Nixon Presidential Library in Yorba Linda, California]({{ site.baseurl }}/images/775287_10100542294938588_2026077564_o-1.jpg)

 Making your APIs more understandable and easy to use is a constant consideration in programming.
 When I say API, I don't just mean APIs exposed via HTTP or whatever protocol.
 I also mean any public interface that another component might invoke in an application.
-Documentation can fill in some blanks, but nothing beats an intuitive signature.
-Have you ever written a method whose invocations tend to look something like this?
+Documentation can fill in some blanks, but nothing beats an intuitive signature.<!--more--> Have you ever written a method whose invocations tend to look something like this?

 ```
 LogTheInfo(relevantObject, true, false, true, false, false);